-- Close all interior doors. - $\Box$ Leave a light on in each room. - Remove combustible curtains and other materials from around windows. - □ Close windows, skylights and exterior doors (house, garage, shop and barn). - □ Close fire-resistant drapes, shutters and blinds. - □ Turn off all pilot lights. - □ Move overstuffed furniture (couches and easy chairs) to the center of the room. - $\hfill\square$ Close fireplace damper. - □ Turn off air conditioning. - □ Place an EVACUATED sign in the front window.
+- □ Close all interior doors.

+- □ Leave a light on in each room.

+- Remove combustible curtains and other materials from around windows.

+- □ Close windows, skylights and exterior doors (house, garage, shop and barn).

+- □ Close fire-resistant drapes, shutters and blinds.

+- □ Turn off all pilot lights.

+- □ Move overstuffed furniture (couches and easy chairs) to the center of the room.

+- □ Close fireplace damper.

+- □ Turn off air conditioning.